awsdocs/amazon-ecs-developer-guide/doc_source/get-set-up-for-amazon-ecs.md

 Amazon Virtual Private Cloud \(Amazon VPC\) enables you to launch AWS resources into a virtual network that you've defined\.
 We strongly suggest that you launch your container instances in a VPC\.

 **Note**
-The Amazon ECS console first run experience creates a VPC for your cluster, so if you intend to use the Amazon ECS console, you can skip to the next section\.
+The Amazon ECS console first\-run experience creates a VPC for your cluster, so if you intend to use the Amazon ECS console, you can skip to the next section\.

 If you have a default VPC, you also can skip this section and move to the next task, [Create a Security Group](#create-a-base-security-group)\.
 To determine whether you have a default VPC, see [Supported Platforms in the Amazon EC2 Console](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-supported-platforms.html#console-updates) in the *Amazon EC2 User Guide for Linux Instances*\.
 Otherwise, you can create a nondefault VPC in your account using the steps below\.